Ending A Long Term Relationship

 While rebounding into another relationship may be a strategy to avoid the pain of ending a long-term relationship, it is a poor strategy for healing.

-Jon Terrell, M.A, leads emotional healing retreats in western Massachusetts, and Florida.
-He offers counseling about ending a long-term relationship and other sensitive issues via Skype and phone.
-His signature retreat which is offered several times a year is Grief, Loss and Difficult Emotions Retreats.
-You can reach him using the form below.
+Jon Terrell, M.A., leads emotional healing retreats in western Massachusetts, Florida, and sometimes California.
+He offers counseling about ending a long-term relationship and relationship breakup advice, as well as other sensitive issues via Skype and phone.

 Go From Ending A Long Term Relationship To Grief Retreat Page

-Go To Breaking Free Of The Old Story Retreat Page
+Go To Breaking Free Of The Old Story Retreat Page offered each summer

 Go To Working Through Prolonged Grief